videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub.md

 ## Receiving the messages

-- The `messages` property of the `usePubSub` hook will store all the past and upcoming messages for a particular topic.
+- The `messages `property of the `usePubSub` hook is an array of objects that stores both past and upcoming messages for a particular topic.

-- `messages` is an array of Objects containing all the messages.

-This object contains following properties:
+It contains the following properties:

 - `senderId`: Represents the `participantId` of the participant who sent the message.
 - `senderName`: Represents the `displayName` of the participant who sent the message.